tiltec/a-systemic-consensus-manual/foreword.md

 Decision making affects every individual and groups of every size, so there is hopefully something for everyone in this text.
 That said, it is definitely geared towards groups of a more voluntary nature with an subconscious bias towards scalability.

 <!--
-# What is a preface?
+# What is a foreword?

 "A preface or foreword deals with the **genesis, purpose, limitations, and scope of the book and may include acknowledgments of indebtedness;** an introduction deals with the subject of the book, supplementing and introducing the text and indicating a point of view to be adopted by the reader.
 The introduction usually forms a part of the text [and the text numbering system]; the preface does not."